Methods

 References

-Lennertz, W. R., A. Lutzenhiser, and A. Duany.
-2014.
-The Charrette Handbook: The Essential Guide to Design-based Public Involvement.
+Lennertz, WR, Lutzenhiser A, and Duany A (2014) The Charrette Handbook: The Essential Guide to Design-based Public Involvement.
 Chicago, IL: APA Planner Press.

 Rittel, H.W.J.; Webber, M.M.
 (1973) Dilemmas in a General Theory of Planning.
 Policy Sci.
 1973, 4, 155–169.